 Sustainability

-The Kering Foundation
+Kering Foundation

 One out of three women worldwide is a victim of violence during her lifetime.
-Since its creation in 2008, the Kering Foundation has made this critical issue the focus of its combat by supporting survivors, rolling out prevention initiatives and worldwide mobilization.
-To maximize its impact, the Foundation works hand-in-hand with long-term partners for a minimum period of three years in six countries: China, France, Italy, Mexico, the United Kingdom and the United States.
+Since its creation in 2008, Kering Foundation has made this critical issue the focus of its combat by supporting survivors, rolling out prevention initiatives and worldwide mobilization.
+To maximize its impact, Kering Foundation works hand-in-hand with long-term partners for a minimum period of three years in six countries: China, France, Italy, Mexico, the United Kingdom and the United States.

-Discover the Kering Foundation website
+Discover Kering Foundation's website

 Supporting survivors

-The Kering Foundation also advocates for new approaches, like the Maison des Femmes de Saint-Denis.
+Kering Foundation also advocates for new approaches, like the Maison des Femmes de Saint-Denis.
 With its fifty-strong team of professionals working across a range of sectors, this Maison is a one-stop safe place offering a wide range of services for survivors, ensuring they are listened to, cared for and offered comprehensive guidance.
-As a founding partner, the Foundation extended its support in 2019 to the creation of a new unit dedicated to the treatment of adults who have been victims of sexual abuse as children.
+As a founding partner, Kering Foundation extended its support in 2019 to the creation of a new unit dedicated to the treatment of adults who have been victims of sexual abuse as children.

-Lastly, guided by Women’s Funds, key agents of change, the Foundation partners with grassroots playersat the community level.
+Lastly, guided by Women’s Funds, key agents of change, the Foundation partners with grassroots players at the community level.
 In Hong Kong, for instance, through HER Fund, it supports local organizations run by marginalized women who are victims of violence.

 Kering Foundation’s portraits

-The Kering Foundation has produced a series of short videos focused on women survivors of violence, as well as the professionals who accompany them, through its partner organizations.
-“The Kering Foundation’s portraits” tell the stories of these women, sending a message of hope and highlighting the pivotal role played by the Foundation’s partners in helping them to rebuild their lives.
+Kering Foundation has produced a series of short videos focused on women survivors of violence, as well as the professionals who accompany them, through its partner organizations.
+“Kering Foundation’s portraits” tell the stories of these women, sending a message of hope and highlighting the pivotal role played by the Foundation’s partners in helping them to rebuild their lives.

 Episode 8: Virginie, co-founder and managing director of RUN

-In the eighth video, Virginie, co-founder and managing director of RUN (Rebuild, Unite, Nurture), speaks about how the organization’s team helps refugees to create a life of safety and dignity, in Hong Kong and beyond.
+In the eighth video, Virginie, co-founder and managing director of RUN (Rebuild, Unite, Nurture), speaks about how the organizatio...

 Episode 9: Rocío, a survivor of violence